Transforming Together! A Connected, Equitable and Sustainable Age Friendly World for all generations

 • Civic Participation and Employment: Ms. Natalie Turner, Deputy Director for Localities, Centre for ageing better, UK.

-• Outdoor Spaces and Buildings: Ms. Emi Kiota, Associate Professor, Yong Loo Lin School of Medicine and College of Design and Engineering, National University of Singapore:
+• Outdoor Spaces and Buildings: Ms. Emi Kiyota, Associate Professor, Yong Loo Lin School of Medicine and College of Design and Engineering, National University of Singapore:

 12:30 PM - 2:00 PM